BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 2. Unassuming

-I once read that the single biggest external marker of a decent person is being _unassuming_ --TODO cite Chris Ebbert post about that
+I once read the opinion that the single biggest external marker of a decent person is being _unassuming_ --TODO cite Chris Ebbert post about that
 We've all met people like this.
 They don't take themselves too seriously; they have an aura of transparency and solidity.
 Every plumber I've ever met was like this.
 The pure heart.